 2. Clean the Space:

 Sorry, but you can’t get that glam sheen, unless it’s clean.
-Mirrors and pictures can help to reflect the light too, but not if there’s a dull film on the glass.
+Mirrors and pictures can help to reflect the light too, but not if there’s a dull film on the glass, which happens in the cleanest of homes.
 And light fixtures – yes they do need a wipe occasionally.
 Dusty shelves tend to look dull too.
 So once you’ve decluttered, give your room a good cleaning.
-That includes the windows and floor or carpet too.
+That includes all the windows and floor or carpet too.

 3. A Neutral Wall Color:

-While some dark walls can enhance the theme or look you’re going for, it’s not always easy to achieve that desired effect.
+While a dark wall can enhance the theme or look you’re going for, it’s not always easy to achieve that desired effect.
 But on the other hand, a neutral wall color gives a fresh look and sets the (background) palette for the next round.
+If you’re planning on listing your home for sale in the near future, a neutral color is best.

 A lighter shade also stays in style longer than dark or trendy colors.
-White is usually too severe and institution-like, so soften it with a warmer shade of beige, cream or a warm grey.
+White is usually too severe and institution-like, so soften it with a warmer white or light shade of beige, cream or a warm grey.
 Remember to use paint that will wash well.

 4. Update or Rework Window Coverings: